codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 {:/}

 #### Request Routing Service
 The Request Routing Service is installed on the same cluster as the Codefresh Runtime in the customer environment.
-It receives requests from the Ingress Controller, and forwards the request URLs to the Application Proxy, and webhooks directly to the Event Sources.
+It receives requests from the ingress controller for ingress-based hybrid, and forwards the request URLs to the Application Proxy, and webhooks directly to the Event Sources.

 >Important:
 The Request Routing Service is available from runtime version 0.0.543 and higher.
-Older runtime versions are not affected as there is complete backward compatibility, and the Ingress Controller continues to route incoming requests.
+Older runtime versions are not affected as there is complete backward compatibility, and the ingress controller continues to route incoming requests.

 #### Tunnel Server
 Applies only to _ingress-less_ runtimes in hybrid installation environments.